 Life is a pilgrimage.
 On your journey, experience the gift of shrines, wines, and interesting people.
 God uses them to mark the “Holy Highway” (Isa 35:8) for you.

 Catholic Roads was established by Beth and Frank in 2017 as a media apostolate.
 The founders are part of the Pauline Family where they serve as promised Cooperators (similar to a third order or tertiary).
-They’re also catechists, committed to shaping the culture through “new evangelization” initiatives.
+They also serve as catechists in Holy Trinity, their home parish.
+They are committed to shaping the culture through “new evangelization” initiatives and contemporary media resources.

 Beth is a convert to the Catholic church.
 Frank is a revert.
 They live on a camp (small farm) in the middle of South Carolina where they practice the apostolate and are active in Holy Trinity parish.
 They also have connections to St. Joseph’s parish and St. Michael’s catholic community, which is part of the Archdiocese of the Military Services.